WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ---

-^ Okay, we have been throwing around a lot of words, but if you are like me, then you may actually be asking "but what is a domain?"

-^ A domain represents a sphere of knowledge.
-That knowledge could be anything.
-It could be the business rules around selling products online.
-It could be the physical laws that govern geological processes.
-It could be the actions and events that occur while trying to cook an egg.

-^ Domain Driven Design is a technique for developing software that puts the primary focus on the core domain.
-When building software using Domain Driven Design, we don't want to focus on things like the database, or the REST api, or even the user interface.
-These things are important, and we do need to worry about them, but they also change.
-User interfaces evolve over time.
-REST Api's go through different versions.
-Databases can come and go.

-^ Domain Driven Design is about capturing the truth of the world in the Domain Model.
-While many aspects of our  infrastructure may change, our business rules, our domain rules, often remain fairly constant.
-We start by designing a Domain Model that captures as many of those rules as we can as accurately as we can.
-Then we write our software to reflect that domain model.
-Let's be clear here.
-The software is not the model.
-It is an implementation of the model.
-We could create other implementations of the model using diagrams or documentation.
-Each of these is just another implementation of that domain model.
-The model is simply our understanding of the real world.

-^ In order to achieve this, Domain Driven Design encourages frequent communication between Domain Experts, and Technical experts.
-Domain experts are people involved in the process who know a lot about the rules of the domain, but are not necessarily technical.
-They could be end users, marketing, lawyers, upper management, janitors, or anyone else who can provide insight into how the domain works.
+^ "What is a Domain?"

+^ A sphere of knowledge. eg. Selling products, geological process, cooking an egg.

+^ DDD focuses on the core domain.

+^ De-emphasize technologies, user interfaces, etc.

+^ Core Domain is often more constant.

+^ Capturing truth of the real world in the domain model.

+^ Software is not the model.
+It is an implementation

+^ Other implementations include documentation or diagrams.

+^ DDD encourages communication between domain and technical experts.

-^ In order for domain experts to communicate effectively with the technical experts, they need to be able to speak a common language.
+^ Experts communicate using a common language.

 ## What is Domain Driven Design?